carlosivanr/hugo_website/content/guides/anova/2021-04-24-one-way-anova/index.markdown

 data <- C3E9
 ```

-For this approach, we will need to change our Group variable to factor, otherwise `anova_test()` will think we will want to predict scores from a numeric variable rather than a categorical one.
+For this approach, we will need to change our Group variable to factor to specify that our Group variable, although coded as the integers 1 through 4, represent a categorical variable and not a numeric one.
 Use the `str()` function on a dataframe or the `class()` function on a column to determine if your data are factored or not.
+Then, use the `as.factor()` function to change Group's data type.

 ```r
 # Display structure of data (output not shown)